Girgetto/FindNumbers/README.md

-Find numbers in a dynamic array
+Find numbers in a dynamic array using pointers